 - A person can get a prescription for LNG EC if they need that for insurance reimbursement.

 - Many pharmacies and clinics stock various types of EC products.

 - Family planning clinics also have EC.

 Other things that are good to know:

-- LNG EC may be less effective and ella® may be more effective for women who weigh more than 165 pounds.
+- LNG EC may be less effective and ella® may be more effective for people who weigh more than 165 pounds.

-- LNG EC is preferable for women who need EC due to missed or late pills, patch, or ring.
+- LNG EC is preferable for people who need EC due to missed or late pills, patch, or ring.

 - Basic information about the EC methods available in the United States and ideas about how to be an advocate for EC are available here.